khaors/geocompr/main.md

 ## Introduction {#intro-cv}

 Statistical learning is concerned with the use of statistical and computational models for identifying patterns in data and predicting from these patterns.
-Due to its origins, statistical learning is one of R's great strengths R (see section \@ref(software-for-geocomputation)).
-Applying statistical techniques to geographic data has been an active topic of research for many decades, within the overlapping fields of Geostatistics and Spatial Statistics [@diggle_modelbased_2007; @gelfand_handbook_2010] and the vibrant sub-field of point pattern analysis [@baddeley_spatial_2015].
+Due to its origins, statistical learning is one of R's great strengths R (see section \@ref(software-for-geocomputation)).^[Moreover, applying statistical techniques to geographic data has been an active topic of research for many decades, within the overlapping fields of Geostatistics and Spatial Statistics [@diggle_modelbased_2007; @gelfand_handbook_2010] and the vibrant sub-field of point pattern analysis [@baddeley_spatial_2015]].

-It would be impossible to cover all the content in these large fields, which are built on well-established theory and implementations in packages such as **spatstat**.
-Instead, this chapter seeks to provide an introduction to applying recently developed techniques of statistical learning to geographic data.
 Statistical learning combines and blends methods from both statistics and machine learning that learn from data.
 Roughly, one can distinguish statistical learning into supervised and unsupervised techniques, both of which are used throughout a vast range of disciplines including economics, physics, medicine, biology, ecology and geography [@james_introduction_2013].